minchi19/NER/README.md

 # Performance metrics
-Performance metrics we will use the following metrics to evaluate the models -
+We will use the following metrics to evaluate the models -

 Precision
 Recall